SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 export default CommentList;
 ```

-Tests should now pass.
+The suite should now pass.
 Next lets add some shallow rendered tests to make sure
-our component is applying the proper CSS classes given its prop.
+our component is applying the proper CSS classes given its `isActive` prop.

 ```javascript
 ... previous tests